 Domatokeftedes (tomato fritters) is a signature dish of the cucina povera of the island.

-Tomato dip with capers and wild oregano from Santorini island – excellent on top of freshly baked sourdough bread.
+Tomato dip with capers and wild oregano from Santorini island is one of the greatest Greek products – excellent on top of freshly baked sourdough bread.

 Where to buy: Pantopolion, Dimitrakopoulou 34.